jfalava/winget-script/README.md

 # Winget Master Script for main Windows Machine
 Ninite is overrated and everyone loves a one click install amirite.
-This script contains all the apps I might need.

 You need [winget](https://github.com/microsoft/winget-cli/) for this script to be recognized by your Powershell terminal.